karanveersingh/Learn-Python-Through-My-Eyes/Day-3/Variables.md

 - They can contain letters, numbers, and underscores.
 - They are case-sensitive (e.g., Age and age are considered different variables).
 - Reserved keywords (like if, for, while) cannot be used as variable names.

+**Examples**
+- Assigning an integer value to a variable
+number = 10

+- Assigning a string value to a variable
+name = "Alice"

+- Assigning a boolean value to a variable
+is_active = True

+- Printing the values of the variables
+print(number)
+print(name)
+print(is_active)